profgaelle/profgaelle.github.io/index.md

 ### Get the desktop app for github

-Next I installed the [github desktop app] (https://desktop.github.com) to be able to sync a folder on my computer, which is much easier than editing online.
+Next I installed the [github desktop app](https://desktop.github.com) to be able to sync a folder on my computer, which is much easier than editing online.

 ### Create a website

-Next, I created a website using the [hugo academic template] (https://themes.gohugo.io//theme/academic/post/getting-started/).
+Next, I created a website using the [hugo academic template](https://themes.gohugo.io//theme/academic/post/getting-started/).
 I realised in doing so that installing the desktop version of git.

 ### Create a book